 These dietary and exercise tweaks make a big difference in lowering your blood pressure.

-People with prediabetes are encouraged to work with their doctors to develop a personalized plan for improving insulin sensitivity (and addressing any other risk factors, such as abnormal cholesterol).
+People with prediabetes are encouraged to work with their doctors to improve insulin sensitivity (and address any other risk factors, such as abnormal cholesterol).
 But rest assured: Small measures can make a difference.
 Here are seven impactful steps to take today to lower blood pressure.

-Snack on nuts.
 Almonds, cashews, and peanuts are rich in magnesium, an essential mineral that may reduce type 2 diabetes risk by making the body's cells more sensitive to insulin.
 Watch serving sizes as you nosh, though; nuts boast many health benefits, but they're also high in fat.

-Hit the hay.
 In a small study at the University of Buffalo in New York, volunteers who slept less than six hours per night were 4.5 times more likely to develop prediabetes than subjects who snoozed longer.
 Some sleep-boosting products might help you log more zzz's.
 In the meantime, TiVo The Late Show and head to bed.